Speak to a local memory care advisor 24/7: (888) 595-9951

 Families evaluating memory care in West Lebanon should consider the value of specialized services and the importance of proximity to loved ones when making their decision.

 Westboro House specializes in providing memory care in Grafton county, New Hampshire.
-It can accommodate a maximum of 12 senior citizens.
-Westboro House provides upscale amenities that include constant medical checks to ensure well-being, dementia-trained nurses on staff and physical, occupational and speech therapy to any older adults with dementia who reside in West Lebanon, NH and nearby areas.
-Westboro House is located at 11 Elm St West, 03784 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.
+It can accommodate no more than 12 senior citizens.
+Westboro House offers upscale amenities that include individualized meals, registered nurses that specialize in dementia care and brain health activities to any seniors who reside in West Lebanon, NH and nearby areas.
+Westboro House is located at 11 Elm St West, 03784 zip code and can possibly allow Medicaid and Medicare to pay for some fees associated with its care.

 Understanding how to pay for memory care in West Lebanon, New Hampshire, is essential for families navigating the challenges of dementia or Alzheimer’s care.
 Below is a detailed guide tailored to options available in West Lebanon and specific considerations for residents in this area.